SapphSky/PowerExpressGUI/README.md

-> ### Project at risk of failure
->
-> This project is still in development.
-Unfortunately because Windows Task Scheduler does not work as intended in the current ISO versions of Windows 10 22H2 and Windows 11 23H2, I am unable to find a workaround to launching post-install.
-If you have a solution or would like to contribute, it would be greatly appreciated.
-More information regarding the problem will be described below.

 # PowerExpressGUI

 A PowerShell script created to help quickly diagnose and set up a Windows computer with driver updates and diagnostics ready to view after installation.